Meet FMR's 2020 Youth Empowerment Program assistants

 Ayva and Naomi, part of last year's inaugural Youth Empowerment Program group, will be this year's assistants.

-With the end of the school year in sight, FMR is embarking on the second year of our Youth Empowerment Program (YEP), a paid environmental education and career pathways program for rising sophomores, juniors and seniors in Twin Cities metro area high schools.
+With the end of the school year in sight, FMR is embarking on the second year of our Youth Empowerment Program (now the Environmental Stewardship Institute), a paid environmental education and career pathways program for rising sophomores, juniors and seniors in Twin Cities metro area high schools.

 Ayva will be a first-year at Occidental College this fall and plans to study environmental policy.
 Naomi is a rising senior at Roseville Area High School, is a nordic skier and is interested in politics and environmental law.

 We chatted with them about their experiences with YEP and their hopes for the summer.

 FMR: How do you feel connected to water and/or the Mississippi River?

 Ayva Sloo: Living in Minnesota my whole life, I have been surrounded by lakes and bodies of water, so I have always been aware of the ecosystem here and the ways that the water has benefited the cities.